Ka1ZaK/ww/README.md

 After that script update your colors,wallpapers

 In the next updates I will expand the number of programs with which the script works.
+I’ll also write an auto-installer, and the choice of the wallpaper folder on the first start soon.